 Unlike other complicated time tracking and employee monitoring apps, Time Doctor is extremely easy to use.

-In manual mode, you simply need to start and stop the timer as you begin and end your work.
+With manual mode, employees can simply start and stop the timer to begin and end their work.

 B. Advanced reports

 Time Doctor generates various advanced reports, which give useful insights regarding your employee’s performance and productivity.

 - Activity summary report: View your employees’ active, unproductive, and mobile time.